-The Fund responded to a consultation issued by CLG concerning proposed scheme changes to come into effect in 2014.
+The Fund responded to a consultation issued by CLG concerning proposed contribution increases for scheme members and also kept employers and scheme members informed of developments on proposed scheme changes.

 Pensions Liaison Officer

 The Pension Liaison Officer has been active throughout the year in communicating with individual scheme members, employers and payroll providers to improve the level of service provided by the Administering Authority.